Myth vs Fact: The Truth About Weight Loss and Nutrition

 How much water should I drink daily?

-Let thirst, activity, climate, and urine color guide you.
-There’s no universal “8 glasses” rule for everyone.
+Hydrate according to thirst, activity, climate, and urine color—no universal “8 glasses” rule.